-Here are some actual Survival Shelters to give you a good idea of what’s possible and can give you a good starting point to go out there and practice.
+Here are some actual real-world Survival Shelters to give you a good idea of what’s possible and can give you a good starting point to go out there and practice.

 Here is a great example of an easy A-frame shelter, covered with leaves and debris for added insulation and waterproofing.

 Swamp Bed Under a Lean To

 Here’s a quick and easy swamp bed that can help get you off the ground in cold, wet, or damp environments.
 It’s also a great way to get you up off the ground in areas where poisonous critters might be poking around at night.

 Lean-To Shelter with Reflector Wall